-News from the Natural World: British adventurer cycles LEJOG for a endangered animal only to find it extinct by the time he finishes.
+News from the Natural World: British adventurer "Backwards Bicycling Barry" has cycled 1,407km from Lands End to John O Groats in 10 days to raise awareness for a critically endangered animal only to find it had gone extinct by the time he had completed his challenge.